brewster1134/jquery-cumin/README.md

 * Support Cookies as storage (if local storage isnt supported)
 * Support plain JS object as storage (if cookies arent supported)
+* Track failures and move to end of queue
+* If x amount of failures, remove from queue
+* support passing in users custom settings